 Claris is Shimano’s most affordable road bike groupset and is what you can expect to see on sub-£500 road bikes.
-The most recent update to the groupset was in 2013, when it received the same Dual Control combined brake/gear levers as Sora above it, with the downshift behind the brake lever rather than a thumb button.
+The most recent update to the groupset saw Claris get the four-arm, fixed-axle chainset design of higher groupsets.
 Claris really does have the quality feel of the more expensive Shimano groupsets.

-It’s an 8-speed groupset and is aimed at beginner and new cyclists, and so you have triple chainset (53/39/30), compact (50/34) and cyclocross (46/34) chainset options, along with an 11-32t cassette.
+It’s an 8-speed groupset and is aimed at beginner and new cyclists, and so you have triple (53/39/30) and compact (50/34) chainset options, along with an 11-34 cassette.
 Getting up climbs won’t be a problem with the lowest gearing available with Claris.
-The chainsets use the older Octalink bottom bracket standard.

 Buy Shimano Claris if you’re on a budget